Helen Hadsell: Contesting

 In 1963, Hadsell was selected as president of a Dallas area writing and contesting club, known as the Competriots, many of whose forty members were published writers of fiction, poetry, or textbooks who were now focusing on contests.
 The members traded contest information and entry blanks.

 By early 1964, the family said they had won many prizes, ranging from the mundane such as lawn-mower blade sharpeners to a trip to Disneyland; the latter was followed by trips to Washington, D.C., and Venice.
-Hadsell thought that they hadn't yet "won any of the big prizes, like cars or trips around the world."
+Nonetheless, Hadsell thought that they hadn't yet "won any of the big prizes, like cars or trips around the world."

 But that soon happened.
 The Formica Corporation had an exhibit at the 1964–65 New York World's Fair which showed a house where all interior walls, and many of the appointments and furnishings, were made of the company's laminated plastic.
 As part of this, the company ran a $100,000 contest, the grand prize of which was a $50,000 replica of the house to be built anywhere in the United States, lot included.
 Contestants had to fill out an entry form at either the World's Fair or at any of a number of Formica model homes that had been built around the country, one of which was in the Dallas area; the form itself asked the entrant for short responses regarding what they liked about the house and what suggestions they had for future Formica products.
 Hadsell was one of 1.5 million people to submit entries.
-She won the contest, a result announced when a marketing directory for Formica Corporation came to Dallas to present the Hadsell family with a model of the house to be built.
+She won the contest, a result announced when a marketing director for Formica Corporation came to Dallas to present the Hadsell family with a model of the house to be built.
 She attributed the win to her creativity.
 At the time, the Hadsells said they were unsure regarding which town they would have the house built in; it was eventually built in Irving, and the Hadsells lived there for a number of years.